 Built in 1828, the Arcade is the nation’s oldest indoor shopping mall and remains the historic heart of Providence’s downtown.
-This beautiful structure with its distinguished Greek Revival columns, granite walls and classic facades still stands barely touched through its more than 183 years watching over Westminster and Weybosset Streets.
+This beautiful structure with its distinguished Greek Revival columns, granite walls, and classic facades still stands barely touched through its more than 185 years watching over Westminster and Weybosset Streets.

-The new arcade providence will retain the historic value of the property and has won accolades from the City of Providence and the Providence Preservation Society.
+The new arcade providence retains the historic value of the property and has won accolades from the City of Providence and the Providence Preservation Society.

 “The reopening of the Arcade is an exciting development for Providence.
 This project breathes new life into America’s oldest indoor mall and one of our city’s most historically significant buildings, with a mix of retail, restaurants and affordable housing for young professionals in the heart of downtown Providence.”